sygogo/GRAPECDR/README.md

+The code for the paper "Integrating Group-based Preferences from Coarse to Fine for Cold-start Users Recommendation".
+Our paper has been accepted by COLING 2024.

 ## Dataset Preparation
 We test our algorithms on the Amazon review dataset. and three cross-domain recommendation tasks are built using the following datasets: